Roni Horn: Exhibitions

 In November 2009, the Whitney Museum of American Art opened a survey show of Horn's work.
-Titled "Roni Horn aka Roni Horn", the show travelled to the Institute of Contemporary Art in Boston (2010),the Tate Modern, London (25 February - 25 May 2009), and the Collection Lambert in Avignon (21 June - 4 October 2009).
+Titled "Roni Horn aka Roni Horn", the show travelled to the Institute of Contemporary Art in Boston (2010), the Tate Modern, London (25 February - 25 May 2009), and the Collection Lambert in Avignon (21 June - 4 October 2009).

 In 2016 Horn had a solo exhibition in Tilburg, The Netherlands, at De Pont Museum of Contemporary Art.

 In February 2019, The Menil Collection in Houston, Texas held a two part solo exhibition, "When I Breathe, I Draw".
 The first part, features Horn's large scale works on paper, and the second, was devoted to works created from cutting, housed in the Menil Drawing Institute's main gallery.
 She was also commissioned to install her "Wits' End Sampler" wall drawing in the entry space of the Menil Drawing Institute.

+In 2024 Horn had a solo exhibition in Museum Ludwig, Cologne and her first major retrospective in the Nordic countries in Louisiana Museum of Art, Humlebæk, Denmark.

+From September 12, 2025 – February 15, 2026, the Museum of Contemporary Art Denver exhibited “Roni Horn: Water, Water on the Wall, You’re the Fairest of Them All.”
+The exhibit displayed a range of Horn’s works including photography and sculpture and focused on the concept of water.